Function and Physiology of Thalamus, Hypothalamus and Limbic system

 There are different hypotheses related to the regulation of food intake by the hypothalamus:

-- Glucostatic hypothesis: it postulates that the satiety center functions by inhibiting feeding centers, The activity of the satiety center in the ventromedial nuclei is controlled by glucose utilization in these neurons, When their glucose utilization is low, the activity across the neurons decrease, Under these conditions, the activity of the feeding center is unchecked & the individual feels hungry.
+- Glucostatic hypothesis: it postulates that the satiety center functions by inhibiting feeding centers, The activity of the satiety center in the ventromedial nuclei is controlled by glucose utilization in these neurons, When their glucose utilization is low, the activity across the neurons decreases, Under these conditions, the activity of the feeding center is unchecked & the individual feels hungry.

 - Lipostatic hypothesis: this hypothesis holds that adipose tissue produces a neuropeptide called leptin.
 Leptin production is proportionate to the amount of fat and acts on the hypothalamus to decrease food intake and increase energy output.